MBiggel/PorinPredict/README.md

 * R and packages dplyr and Biostrings

 PorinPredict expects DIAMOND, BLASTn, and Rscript to be available in $PATH.
-If all requirements are met, PorinPredict can be run without additional installations.

 ### Installation of dependencies via conda